This article explores some of the most incredible things to do in Lompoc, California.

 Important Note: Most of the tasting rooms in the Wine Ghetto open during the weekends.
 As popularity grows, some have started to open Thursdays and Mondays.
 Confirm opening hours before your visit.

-Get a Dose of History at La Purisima Mission State Park
+Get a Dose of History at La Purisima Mission State Historic Park

 If you didn’t know, the history of modern California has roots in a series of missions (churches), presidios (military posts), and pueblos (villages) founded by Spaniards.
 Most of these, exist nowadays in some sort of shape or form.